 Location: Level 5

-We can assist you locate services and make appointments with relevant staff members including:
+We can assist you to locate services and make appointments with relevant staff members including:

 - Enrolment and course information